-An international program to revive rural Europe by mobilizing local youth and contributing to a green, digital and resilient recovery of its economy
+An international program to revive rural areas by mobilizing local youth and contributing to a green, digital and resilient recovery of their economy.
+It is officially recognized and published by the United Nations as the SDG Acceleration Action #SDGAction46967.

 On November 16, at the 7th Future Workplaces Summit by Luxatia International, the co-founders of Think Tank AlterContacts hosted a workshop to explore how Sustainable Corporate Villages can become the Workplace of the Future.
 Together with 35 participants and an open dialogue, they explored the path to realizing this part of the mOther Earth program.